J. Long

-Jaime Lynn Long (born June 10, 1985), better known by his stage name J.Long, is an American Christian singer, songwriter & multi instrumentalist.
-He was a frequent collaborator with hip hop group Pretty Ricky, and also featured the group on his own song "Personal Freak".
-In April 2015, before departing from the music industry, Long toured one last time with his bandmates in Europe.
+Jaime Lynn Long (born June 10, 1985) is an American singer and songwriter.
+He was a frequent collaborator of the contemporary R&B group Pretty Ricky, and in April 2015, before departing from the music industry, Long toured one last time with his bandmates in Europe.
 He remained on hiatus until releasing new music in 2023.

 Early life

 Long was born into a family of musicians.
 His uncle, Huey Long (1904–2009), was an African-American jazz and R&B guitarist of the pop group The Ink Spots.
 By age 17, he was selling beats recorded on equipment his stepfather, Melvin Hudnall, bought him.
 As he developed as an artist, he cited gospel quartet and the likes of musicians D'Angelo & Prince as a heavy influence.
 Long has since earned credits for singing, songwriting, producing.

 Career

 Long signed his first record deal soon after graduating high school, joining NBA player Steve Francis's label ISOH Entertainment.
 In 2006, Long released his Six-10 mixtape through Mike Jones's Ice Age Entertainment label.
-His career began to take off with his 2008 single, "Berry Love" featuring his brother K.Bell.
+His career began to take off with his 2008 single, "Berry Love".
 Long released his debut album Girl Listen in 2009, whose single "Personal Freak" hit #4 on Billboard.
 Other songs by Long feature artists Lil' Webbie and Juvenile.
 At one point, Long took a break from music for spiritual reasons.
 When he returned to the recording world, Long began to write and produce inspirational music, releasing an album entitled R & B (Redeemed and Blessed), featuring the single, "Jesus I Need You".

 Long's solo record sales caught the attention of hip hop group Pretty Ricky, who were searching for a new singer to join the group.
 After signing with BlueStar Entertainment, Pretty Ricky did a remake of Long's highly successful Personal Freak.
 Long remained with the group from 2010 to 2012.
 During that time, he accompanied them on several tours, including BET's 106th & Park Tour.
 After he left the group in 2012, he later rejoined them on their European tour in April 2015.

 In 2022, J. Long returned to the studio to record R&B (Redeemed and Blessed) Volume II.
 That album was released along with Couples Therapy Volume II and J.A.I.M.E.
 (Jesus Absolutely Is My Everything) in early 2023.